danielagff/time-sheet/README.md

 # time-sheet

-I'm creating this project to improve my java knowlodges and show my project's to everyone
+I'm creating this project to improve my java knowlodges and show my project's to everyone!